Bithero-Agency/miniweb-d/readme.md

 - `URI` get the uri of the request
 - `QueryParamBag` get the query params of the request
 - `HttpMethod` get the requests HTTP method of the request
-- `@Header` annotated `string` or `string[]` params get the specified header
+- `@Header` annotated `string` or `string[]` params get the specified header;
+    Uses the parameter name if none is supplied
 - `@QueryParam` annotated `string` or `string[]` params get the specified header;
     Uses the parameter name as queryparam name if none is supplied, same with default value

 To use middlewares you have two options, either create a named one or use functionals:
 ```d